meltwater/mlabs-graphql/docs/README.md

 ---
 ### `registerClient(container, client)`

-Register a [GraphQL Client] and its dependencies in the Awilix container.
+Register a [GraphQLClient] and its dependencies in the Awilix container.

 The container must provide the dependencies `log` and `reqId`.
 The `reqId` will be sent in the `x-request-id` header.